 If a Pokémon is Poisoned, put a "Poison marker" on it to show that it is Poisoned.
 As long as it is Poisoned, place a damage counter on it after each player's turn, ignoring Weakness and Resistance.
-If an attack would Poison a Pokémon that is already Poisoned, it does not get doubly Poisoned; instead, the new Poison condition replaces the old one.
+If an attack would Poison a Pokémon that is already Poisoned; instead, the new Poison condition replaces the old one.
 Make sure whatever you use for a Poison marker looks different from a damage counter.